Beneficiary Nominations in SMSFs: A Complete Guide

 Binding Death Benefit Nomination (BDBN)

-A binding nomination (when valid) directs the trustee to pay your death benefit exactly as you specify — to particular person(s), in given proportions.
+binding nomination (when valid) directs the trustee to pay your death benefit exactly as you specify — to particular person(s), in given proportions.
 (Tax Super and You)

 Pros: